-Van Castle The ancient fortress of Van or Van Castle is a massive stone fortification built by the ancient kingdom of Urartu during the 9th to 7th century BC.
-It sits at the top of a steep-sided bluff overlooking Tushpa, the old Urartian capital.
-A number of fortifications were built in different regions of the Urartian kingdom, usually at places where modern-day Armenia, Turkey and Iran meet.
-Successive groups such as the Medes, Achaemenids, Armenians, Parthians, Greeks, Sassanids, Persians, Byzantines, Arabs, Seljuks, Ottomans and Russians each controlled the fortress at one point or another in time.
-The walls of Van Castle are built with a mixture.
-Higher sections were made from bricks, while lower parts were primarily constructed of basalt.
-This mountain fortress identifies itself in a large rock-carved "royal stable" of 20m length, 9m width and 2.5m height.
-The environment within the Urartian gods is evident by discovery of inscriptions that reveal how animals were sacrificed to honor them.
-A huge inscription of Xerxes the Great from the 5th century BC is inscribed on a smoothed section of rock face, some 20 meters (60 feet) above ground near the fortress.
-The niche was originally carved out by King Darius but left it blank.
-The inscription survives in near perfect condition and spans 3 columns of 27 lines written in Old Persian, Babylonian, and Elamite.
-The Old City of Van and The Fortress of Van has been added to the Tentative List of UNESCO in 2016.
+Van Castle Van Castle, an ancient fortress built by the Urartian kingdom during the 9th to 7th century BC, is a remarkable stone fortification located on a steep-sided bluff overlooking Tushpa, the old Urartian capital.
+It is one of several fortifications constructed by the Urartians in the regions where modern-day Armenia, Turkey, and Iran meet.
+Over time, different groups, such as the Greeks, Persians, Arabs, Seljuks, Ottomans, and Russians, controlled the fortress.
+Constructed using a mixture of materials, the walls of Van Castle consist of bricks for higher sections and basalt for lower parts.
+The fortress is also known for its rock-carved "royal stable," measuring 20m in length, 9m in width, and 2.5m in height, which is a testament to the Urartian gods and their animal sacrifices.
+A significant inscription from the 5th century BC, by Xerxes the Great, is located on a smoothed section of rock face some 20 meters above ground near the fortress.
+King Darius originally carved out the niche but left it blank.
+The inscription spans three columns of 27 lines written in Old Persian, Babylonian, and Elamite and remains in near-perfect condition.
+The Old City of Van and the Fortress of Van were added to the UNESCO Tentative List in 2016.